conda/conda-libmamba-solver/docs/dev-implementation.md

   The early exit and post-solve logics are also expressed here.

-Both `SolverInputState` and `SolverOutputState` classes are supported by the `TrackedMap` dictionary subclass, which logs its own changes for better debugging and developer experience while analizing solver problems.
+Both `SolverInputState` and `SolverOutputState` classes are supported by the `TrackedMap` dictionary subclass, which logs its own changes for better debugging and developer experience while analyzing solver problems.

 ### libmamba-specific parts